Fire Safety Agreement: Flame Effects in Camps

 Emergency Response Plan

-No matter how comprehensive your Safety Plan, things still go wrong.
-Your Emergency Response Plan should list all the ways things may go wrong and expose your crew or other participants to potential injury, and how your crew will respond when they do.
-At a minimum it should cover:
+No matter how comprehensive your safety plan, things still go wrong.
+Your emergency response plan should list all the ways things may go wrong and expose your crew or other participants to potential injury, and how your crew will respond when they do.
+At a minimum, it should cover:

 • Emergency shut-off/shut-down procedures